 We are very lucky to be surrounded by so many great things to do near Doolin, Ireland.
 The surrounding villages include Liscannor, Lahinch, Lisdoonvarna, Kilfenora, and Ballyvaughan.
 We’ve picked out our top 5 things to get you started.

 Doolin has a wide variety of places to stay.
 Whether you’re looking for Bed and Breakfast or Self-Catering there is an option for you.
 Accommodation in Doolin can book up early in the season so be sure to plan ahead if you are hoping to spend some time here.
 If you are having any trouble finding a place to stay there are also many great options close by in neighboring villages.
+You can visit the Doolin Tourism website for an up to date accommodation list also.

 The Aran Islands Ferry operates from Doolin Pier, Doolin, Co.
 Clare.
 The ferry service operates from March to late October, 7 days a week (including holidays).